FAQ – Frequently Asked Questions

 Can I complete the clinical part of my degree in my home country?

 Yes, although there are two conditions.
 Firstly, the international university needs to have structured its degree in a similar way as the course in your home country.
 Secondly, the university in your home country needs to have places available.
 More and more foreign universities apply the BSc / MSc models to medical degrees.
 The two models are incompatible with each other.
 Even if a university provides a model that is recognised by the local examination authorities, it does not mean that a transfer is automatically possible.
 Available places can be rare.
 This is why most students finish their degree abroad and return to their home countries as licensed doctors.

 I achieved good but not quite amazing grades at school.
 I have heard that there was still a good chance of being accepted into a medical degree programme through MediStart.
 How good are my chances, if I apply through this platform?

 Quickly and concisely: Your chances are very good because your high school grades are not the sole decisive factor.
 Most universities operate based on admission tests, interviews etc. MediStart prepares you for this, partly with the help of tutors at the respective universities.
 Over the last years, MediStart managed a placement success rate of 100 % at some of its partner universities.
-This was the case for the courses taught in English by the universities of Wroclaw (Poland), Nicosia (Cyprus) and Rzeszow (Poland).
+This was the case for the courses taught in English by the universities of Wroclaw (Poland), Nicosia (Cyprus), Rzeszow (Poland) and Vilnius (Lithuania).
 There is no guarantee, of course.
 However, we are optimistic that, this year again, every applicant who meets the requirements and commissions our services on time will be offered the chosen study place.